 What Telehealth Means for the Future of Healthcare

-Featuring digital services such as real-time patient monitoring, real-time patient chat, and interactive online portals, telehealth technology is actively revolutionizing the healthcare system, making it more efficient for everyone from patients and care providers to administrators and insurance companies:
+With digital services such as remote patient monitoring (RPM), live chat, and interactive online portals, telehealth technology is actively revolutionizing the healthcare system.
+It is becoming more efficient for everyone, from patients and care providers to administrators and insurance companies.

-- Today, telehealth has been shown to be as effective as traditional in-person visits for certain conditions, at a significant cost savings.
-Telehealth systems allow patients to quickly reach out to PCPs to see if further action is needed, reducing time, money, and staff waste while still giving patients access to the professional attention they need.
+Today, telehealth has been shown to be as effective as traditional in-person visits for certain conditions, at a significant cost savings.
+Telehealth systems allow patients to quickly reach out to primary care providers to see if further action is needed, reducing time, money, and staff waste while still giving patients access to the professional attention they need.

 The Future of Telehealth and the Healthcare Industry

 The adoption of telehealth shows no signs of slowing down.
 In a survey from March 2018, data was collected from 329 behavioral health providers across all 50 states and found that nearly half of respondents now regularly use telehealth services in their behavioral health practices.

 As this upward trend continues, we’ll likely see even more healthcare providers in other sectors increasing the use of these digital services.
 While some patients may still be skeptical or confused in terms of using this technology, doctors will continue educating their patients on the benefits of telehealth, which means more patients will likely make use of this technology going forward.

 Totten A, Womak D, Eden K, et al. Telehealth: mapping the evidence for patient outcomes from systematic reviews.
 Agency Healthc Res Qual.
 2016 Jun; Report no 16-EHC034-EF.